Marcel Dionne: New York Rangers (1987–1989)

 Dionne played his remaining two and a half seasons with the Rangers.

+On November 7, 1987, playing against the Kings, he recorded his 1,000th career assist, becoming the third player to reach the mark in NHL history.
 During his short tenure, the Rangers lost in the first round of the playoffs twice and missed the playoffs once.

 In February 1989, Dionne and his agent asked Phil Esposito and coach Michel Bergeron to assign him to their minor league affiliate so he could get back into proper condition.
 They reluctantly agreed to the request when Dionne insisted that the move would not be degrading.
 Dionne was cut from the Rangers training camp roster ahead of the 1989–90 season.
 Rangers general manager Neil Smith said that the cut was a mutually agreed upon descison and they would explore the possibility of sending him to another team.

 Retirement and legacy

-In January 2004, Dionne was featured on a Canadian postage stamp.
-As part of the NHL All-Stars Collection, Dionne was immortalized along with five other All-Stars.
+When Dionne retired, he was second all-time in goals and third all-time in assists and points.
+He was the first player to record seven 100-point seasons in NHL history, recording his seventh in the season.
+His eight 100-point seasons has only been surpassed by three other players in league history.
+Success, alongside roster consistency, eluded Dionne in the playoffs, as he played for sixteen different coaches in his eighteen seasons in the NHL and he played in just 49 playoff games.

 Dionne has maintained a large business and investment portfolio since his playing days, owning the Blue Line Diner in Niagara Falls, operating a sports memorabilia store in Buffalo and buying and selling real estate.
+On November 8, 1990, his number 16 jersey was retired by the Kings, the second player to be honored by the team.
+He was the franchise leader in goals (550) and assists (757) until he was passed by Luc Robitaille and Anže Kopitar, respectively.

 Dionne was inducted into the Hockey Hall of Fame in 1992.
+Prior to the start of the 1993–94 season, Dionne helped to create local interest in the ECHL's newest franchise, the South Carolina Stingrays.
+With the help of some young players, Dionne gave an on-ice demonstration of the rules of hockey to the southern audience.
 In 1998, he was ranked number 38 on The Hockey News list of the 100 Greatest Hockey Players, the highest-ranking player to have not won a Stanley Cup since 2001 when No. 14-ranked Ray Bourque won with the Colorado Avalanche.
 The Centre Civique arena in Drummondville was renamed Centre Marcel-Dionne in his honour in 1980.

-Prior to the start of the 1993–94 season, Dionne helped to create local interest in the ECHL's newest franchise, the South Carolina Stingrays.
-With the help of some young players, Dionne gave an on-ice demonstration of the rules of hockey to the southern audience.
+In January 2004, Dionne was featured on a Canadian postage stamp.
+As part of the NHL All-Stars Collection, Dionne was immortalized along with five other All-Stars.